Dawn Wright

 Dawn Jeannine Wright (born April 15, 1961) is an American geographer and oceanographer.
-She is a leading authority in the application of geographic information system (GIS) technology to the field of ocean and coastal science, and played a key role in creating the first GIS data model for the oceans.
-Wright is Chief Scientist of the Environmental Systems Research Institute (aka Esri).
+She is a leading authority in the application of geographic information system (GIS) technology to the field of ocean and coastal science and played a key role in creating the first GIS data model for the oceans.
+Wright is Chief Scientist of the Environmental Systems Research Institute (Esri).
 She has also been a professor of geography and oceanography at Oregon State University since 1995 and is a former Oregon Professor of the Year as named by the Council for the Advancement and Support of Education and the Carnegie Foundation for the Advancement of Teaching.
-Wright was the first African-American female to dive to the ocean floor in the deep submersible ALVIN.
-On July 12, 2022 she became the first Black person to dive to Challenger Deep, the deepest point on Earth, and to successfully operate a sidescan sonar at full-ocean depth.
+Wright was the first Black female to dive to the ocean floor in the deep submersible ALVIN.
+On July 12, 2022, she became the first and only Black person to dive to Challenger Deep, the deepest point on Earth, and to successfully operate a side scan sonar at full-ocean depth.

-Education
+Early life and education

-Wright earned a Bachelor of Science cum laude in geology from Wheaton College in 1983, a Master of Science in oceanography from Texas A&M University in 1986, and an Individual Interdisciplinary Ph.D. in Physical Geography and Marine Geology from University of California, Santa Barbara in 1994.
-In 2007 she received a Distinguished Alumna Award from UCSB and was also a UCSB College of Letters and Science commencement speaker.
+Wright graduated with a Bachelor of Science cum laude in geology from Wheaton College in 1983, earned a Master of Science in oceanography from Texas A&M University in 1986, and an Individual Interdisciplinary Ph.D. in Physical Geography and Marine Geology from University of California, Santa Barbara in 1994.
+In 2007, she received a Distinguished Alumna Award from UCSB and was also a commencement speaker for UCSB College of Letters and Science.

 Career

-Wright's research interests are mapping of seafloor spreading zones and coral reefs, spatial analysis and geographic information systems as applied to the marine environment.
-She co-edited one of the first books on marine GIS and is widely known as one of the most influential researchers in this area.
-Another influential work was a 1997 article widely cited for its analysis of the perception of GIS among geographers in the early 1990s.
+Wright's research interests include mapping of seafloor spreading zones and coral reefs, spatial analysis and geographic information systems as applied to the marine environment.
+Wright co-edited one of the first books on marine GIS and is widely known as one of the most influential researchers within her fields.
+Another influential work is an article published in 1997, which was widely cited for its analysis of the perception of GIS among geographers in the early 1990s.